With an almost three-year old toddler and a soon-to-be one-year old tearing my house apart, it frequently feels like WW-III at home.

 #6 Push the right buttons

-Oftentimes, your child’s seeming misbehavior is very much a normal toddler behavior – it’s not about telling her that the behavior is wrong, but that there is a time and place where its appropriate.
+Oftentimes, your child’s seeming misbehaviour is very much a normal toddler behaviour – it’s not about telling her that the behaviour is wrong, but that there is a time and place where its appropriate.
 Without shame or defeat in the equation, your child can go on to an alternate way of self-expression and feel good about herself.

 #7 Let kids be kids

 And, in the end, we all could lighten up on our kids and bear down less on their misbehaviours, because they often have a very good and natural reason for the things they do!
 Don’t squash their child-like ways, because eventually, your little one will grow up, and you’ll miss these messy mayhem days.

 Singing at the top of his voice might be a no-no in a posh restaurant, but let him holler away at the park to experiment with his voice and fully express his immense joy.
 Sure you’ll get a lot of unnecessary attention and some unwanted frowns, but at least it’s out in an open space, not in an echo-filled hall.
 Or let him sing to his heart’s content at home, but not outside.

 Yes, we need to set good limits, but please also be willing to let go of some ideals, and let your child be the naturally inquisitive, spontaneous and expressive little person that he is!